-The way customers are interacting with businesses has fundamentally changed.
-Today’s customers are connected via mobile devices, plugged into the social network, and doing their own research.
-Employees are embracing the “bring your own device” (BYOD) concept and are utilizing their tablets and mobile phones to improve productivity.
+Customer interaction with Businesses have changed.
+Customers today connect via mobile devices, plugged into the social network, and doing their own research. “bring your own device” (BYOD) concept is being adopted and employees prefer to utilize tablets and mobile phones to improve productivity.

 - Users are demanding fast and engaging enterprise applications that go beyond providing merely a utilitarian experience